eureka2/ab-datepicker/README.md

 ```html
 <input class="date form-control" id="date1" type="text" placeholder="d/M/y" title="format: dd/MM/y"/>
 ```
-For better accessibility, define and placeholder attribute and a title with the input format
+For better accessibility, define an placeholder attribute and a title with the input format

 Add the bootstrap and datepicker css to you page head
 ```html